The Media Botched the Covington Catholic Story

 Julie Irwin Zimmerman: I failed the Covington Catholic test

-It seems that the Black Hebrew Israelites had come to the Lincoln Memorial with the express intention of verbally confronting the Native Americans, some of whom have already begun to gather as the video begins, many of them in Native dress.
+It seems that the Black Hebrew Israelites had come to the Lincoln Memorial with the express intention of verbally confronting the Native Americans, some of whom had already begun to gather as the video begins, many of them in Native dress.
 The Black Hebrew Israelites’ leader begins shouting at them: “Before you started worshipping totem poles, you was worshipping the true and living God.
 Before you became an idol worshipper, you was worshipping the true and living God.
 This is the reason why this land was taken away from you!
 Because you worship everything except the most high.
-You worship every creation except the creator—and that’s what we are here to tell you to do.”
+You worship every creation except the Creator—and that’s what we are here to tell you to do.”

-A young man in native dress approaches them and gestures toward the group gathering for their event.
-But the Black Hebrew Israelites mix things up by throwing some dead white male jargon at him—they are there because “freedom of the speech ” and “freedom of religion” and all that.
+A young man in Native dress approaches them and gestures toward the group gathering for its event.
+But the Black Hebrew Israelites mix things up by throwing some dead-white-male jargon at him—they are there because of “freedom of the speech ” and “freedom of religion” and all that.
 The young man backs away.
 “You have to come away from your religious philosophy,” one Black Hebrew Israelite yells after him.

-A few more people in native costume gather, clearly stunned by his tirade.
+A few more people in Native costume gather, clearly stunned by his tirade.
 “You’re not supposed to worship eagles, buffalos, rams, all types of animals,” he calls out to them.

-A Native woman approaches the group and begins to challenge their ideology, which prompts the pastor’s coreligionists to thumb their Bibles for relevant passages from Proverbs and Ecclesiastes.
+A Native woman approaches the group and begins to challenge its ideology, which prompts the pastor’s coreligionists to thumb their Bibles for relevant passages from Proverbs and Ecclesiastes.
 He asks the woman why she’s angry, and when she tells him that she’s isn’t angry, he responds, “You’re not angry?
 You’re not angry?
 I’m making you angry.”
 The two start yelling at each other, and the speaker calls out to his associates for Isaiah 58:1.

 Another woman comes up to him yelling, “The Bible says a lot of shit.
 The Bible says a lot of shit.
 The Bible says a lot of shit.”

-Men begin to gather with concerned looks on their faces.
-“Indian does not mean ‘savage,’ “ one of them says reasonably; “I don’t know where you got that from.”
-At this point, most of the Native Americans who have surrounded—“mobbed” ?—the preacher have realized what the boys will prove too young and too unsophisticated to understand: that the “four young African American men preaching about the Bible and oppression” are the kind of people you sometimes encounter in big cities, and the best thing to do is steer a wide berth.
+Men begin to gather with concerned looks on their face.
+“Indian does not mean ‘savage,’ ” one of them says reasonably.
+“I don’t know where you got that from.”
+At this point, most of the Native Americans who have surrounded—“mobbed”?—the preacher have realized what the boys will prove too young and too unsophisticated to understand: that the “four young African American men preaching about the Bible and oppression” are the kind of people you sometimes encounter in big cities, and the best thing to do is steer a wide berth.
 Most of them leave, exchanging amused glances at one another.
 But one of the women stays put, and she begins making excellent points, some of which stump the Black Hebrew Israelites.

 It was heating up to be an intersectional showdown for the ages, with the Black Hebrew Israelites going head to head with the Native Americans.
 But when the Native woman talks about the importance of peace, the preacher finally locates a unifying theme, one more powerful than anything to be found in Proverbs, Isaiah, or Ecclesiastes.